 In this blog, we discuss how long you should wait before walking on LVP flooring after installation.
 We also take a look at the importance of acclimating vinyl planks pre-installation- and how to quickly do the same.

 How long does it take for vinyl flooring adhesive to dry?

-Vinyl sheet flooring is usually glued-down onto the subfloor for a permanent floor covering.
+Vinyl sheet flooring is usually glued down onto the subfloor for a permanent floor covering.
 Typically, a good quality adhesive will fully dry within 24 hours.
-Urethane glues like Gorilla 105911, generally cure within 12-20 hours after application.
+Urethane glues generally cure within 12-20 hours after application.
 The drying time can be affected by the humidity and temperature levels in the room in which the vinyl tiles are installed.

 Generally, glued-down vinyl flooring can withstand mild traffic about 15 hours post-installation, as the adhesive will have cured.
 About one full day after installation, you can bring in your heavy furniture.

 Remember, different vinyl adhesive manufacturers have different curing timelines.
 Thus, you should check the instructions labelling on the side of the product packaging to find out how long it will take the adhesive to dry.

 How soon can you walk on LVP flooring after installation?

 How long you should wait before walking on newly installed vinyl flooring depends on the type of vinyl flooring tiles you want to install.
 For floating Lucida vinyl tiles, there’s no need to glue them down to the subfloor, as they use a locking system to stick to each other.
 Therefore, with no adhesives being used, you can start walking on this type of vinyl flooring immediately after installation.